Gricha1/llm_tests/README.md

 ```bash
 UNIQUEID=$(date +%s) PROJECT='aent_openr1' EXPERIMENT="run_$UNIQUEID" && mkdir -p "logs/$PROJECT" && export PROJECT EXPERIMENT && bash recipe/aent/run_aent_openr1.sh > >(tee "logs/$PROJECT/$EXPERIMENT.log") 2> >(tee "logs/$PROJECT/$EXPERIMENT.err" >&2)
 ```

+## Acknowledgement

+This implementation is based on the highly efficient and robust RL framework [verl](https://github.com/volcengine/verl).
+The [async implementation of this method](https://github.com/inclusionAI/AReaL/tree/main/recipe/AEnt) is built on the scalable RL framework
+[AReaL](https://github.com/inclusionAI/AReaL).
+We would like to thank the verl team and the AReaL team for providing support to open source LLM-RL research.
+We also would like to thank @garrett4wade and xujie shen for helping us developing the asynchronous version.

 ## Citation